-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance clarifying aspects of the HKMA's Liquidity Facilities Framework to make it easier to use by banks; Further explaining HKMA's supervisory expectations on liquidity regulatory requirements so as to encourage banks to deploy their liquidity buffers more flexibly to support lending and other business activities. customers in the import-export and manufacturing sectors facing cash-flow pressure due to delays in shipments; considered allowing more customers to apply to convert trade financing lines into temporary overdraft facilities.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance clarifying aspects of the HKMA's Liquidity Facilities Framework to make it easier to use by banks; Further explaining HKMA's supervisory expectations on liquidity regulatory requirements so as to encourage banks to deploy their liquidity buffers more flexibly to support lending and other business activities.
 April 8 Announced release of HKD 1 trillion in bank lending capacity by adjusting regulatory parameters, and taking additional measures to boost banking system liquidity.
 Announced HKD 137.5 billion fiscal package; government to do more if the situation worsens.
 There are no plans to issue debt; fiscal reserves may drop to HKD 800 billion but would still cover about 15 months of government expenditure.
 Announced HKD 80 billion job security program to subsidize 50 percent of wages (capped at HKD 9,000) for affected workers for six months.
 (Government's top priority is to avoid "massive layoffs.")
 Reduced senior government officials' salary by 10 percent for one year.
 Announced HKD 21 billion for measures to support targeted sectors including aviation and tourism.
 Announced creation of 30,000 jobs including civil-service positions and internships.
 Cut rents and fees cut: including: 75 percent rent cut for tenants of government-owned properties; waived registration fees for medical workers; Announced planned 20 percent MTR fares cut for 6 months.
 April 9 Announced reduced issuance of Exchange Fund bills to boost interbank liquidity. • • • April 18 • • HKMCI announced an increase of the total guarantee commitment of the Special 100% Loan Guarantee under SME Financing Guarantee Scheme to HKD 50billion.
-The maximum loan amount per enterprise increased to HKD 4million and the principal moratorium arrangement extended to the first 12 months. • April 22 • Announced the introduction of a temporary US Dollar Liquidity Facility to make available USD liquidity assistance to banks.
+The maximum loan amount per enterprise increased to HKD 4million and the principal moratorium arrangement extended to the first 12 months. • April 22 Announced the introduction of a temporary US Dollar Liquidity Facility to make available USD liquidity assistance to banks.
 The cash will be provided through tenders in the form of repurchase transactions for a term of 7 days.
 Facility to be maintained until September 30, 2020. • • • April 27 Indicated that HKMA will focus on defensiveness and liquidity when managing Exchange Fund's investments. • • •

+Containment

-Containment Extended social distancing restrictions, with authorities citing a "drastic" increase in the number of cases over the past two weeks to 936.
+Extended social distancing restrictions, with authorities citing a "drastic" increase in the number of cases over the past two weeks to 936.
 Gradual and very measured relaxation of certain rules started in early May.
 Strengthened health quarantine and testing arrangements for all inbound travelers from April 8, 2020.
 Urged more private doctors to test suspects.

 Announced plans to bring more citizens home: Chartered flights to transport home Chinese citizens stranded in Morocco and-subsequently, in early May- Pakistan.
-Enhanced testing process: From April 14, 2020 onward, door-to-door deep throat saliva specimen collection service for patients will be tested by private doctors. • • •
+Enhanced testing process: From April 14, 2020 onward, door-to-door deep throat saliva specimen collection service for patients will be tested by private doctors.

+•

+•

+•